CalARVRCourse-Fall2023/hw4-ar-tracking/README.md

 ## Logistics

-After you have accepted the assignment, a seperate repo "hw4-ar-tracking-YourGitID" should have been created.
+Create a seperate repo "hw4-ar-tracking-YourGitID".
 You will push your assignment code to this, and this will be used for grading.

 ### Deadline